sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 getName()
 ```

-To output something, you'd have to use `console.log`.
+To output something to the screen, you'd have to use `console.log`.
 You could either do that this way:

 ```js
 function printName(){